chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > I think a problem with goal 1 ("the ideas and idioms of statically-typed functional programming") is that often these are somewhat language specific.
 Haskell, PureScript, and people who use Scalaz/Cats use the same sorts of abstractions (predominantly based around the Functor/Applicative/Monad hierarchy, Monoid, etc), but Elm doesn't really have that at all, so there's a huge step there.
 I'm not as familiar with the non-Haskell MLs, but I get the impression they're not used as foundations there for the average program.

 - Some FP idioms exist across FP languages (e.g. type classes) whereas others are specific to the language.
-Elm doesn't really have Elm-specific idioms.
+As an example, the commentor believes that Elm doesn't have the same idioms as languages like PureScript.
+- The commentor might be implying that all statically-typed FP languages don't share a common set of idioms.

 > Regarding insurmountable-problem 1, that is strange and unfortunate.
 I don't see why people would think that going from Elm to PS/Haskell is stupid.
 I've seen evidence of people making that transition.
 It seems like somewhat less of a step from JS (and that's doable too).